mikechambers84/BasicBox/README.md

 ### To do:

 - SPEED OPTIMIZATION!
 As much as possible at least.
+Start with seeing how much improvement there is switching from function calls for opcodes to a huge Select Case.
 - Get Windows 2000 working.
 - Fix IDE issues.
 - Finish user-mode networking module so pcap isn't required.
 - Get ET4000 working correctly.
 - Some GUI config tool.
+- Fix some bits of very ugly code.
 - Fix various other bugs

 ### Some screenshots